5 Best Time Clock Apps For Busy Managers

 - Correcting a missed clock-in or clock-out is difficult.
 Staff will need to message managers to have them fix it manually.

-Clockify is unique in that it focuses on tracking how time is used.
+Clockify is unique in that it focuses on tracking how time is spent.
 That makes it ideal for businesses where employees are working on projects whose time is tracked for billing clients.
 With a generous selection of options for the kinds of reports it generates, Clockify is best suited for teams wanting to stay on top of project-based activity, invoicing, expenses, and client-specific costs.
-It could also be used to track how employees use their time, for more detailed labor forecasting.
+It could track how employees use their time, for more detailed labor forecasting.

 Think of Clockify as the tool that gives you the ability to break down individual employee time use throughout the entire day.
 Instead of knowing when they come and go, you can see what they do while they are at work, and you know if a project is on track for time and budget.

 - Dashboard and calendar views show how time is being used based on date, time, or project.
 This helps you know the future capacity for your team.

 - Clockify integrates with popular project management apps.
 Connect the tracked time directly to where the projects are being managed.